pgstef/pgstef.github.io/_posts/2020-03-02-pgbackrest_auto_select_backup.md

 (2 rows)
 ```

-The backup set restore was created after our restore point.
+The backup set restored was created after our restore point.
 We should have
 used the `--set` option to specify which backup we want to restore.

 -----